-A day in the life of a UX designer can vary hugely depending on the company you work for, but there are some constants across the board.
+A day in the life of a UX designer can vary hugely depending on where you work, but there are some constants across companies.
 These include things like wire framing, prototyping, creating personas, writing scenarios, defining information architecture and product testing.

-To get a bit more of a concrete look into what a UX designer does, we asked Mathieu – our resident UX pro here at OpenClassrooms – to take us through a day at the office.
+To get a more concrete perspective on what a UX designer does, we asked Mat – our resident UX pro here at OpenClassrooms – to take us through a day at the office.

 07:20am: I’m on my commute to work but no time is wasted.
 Armed with my hotspot, I take a look over everything the team has accomplished the day before.
 We use a tool called Abstract to make sure we’re keeping up with what is being developed by other teams.